Plethysm Products, Element and Plus Constructions: Plethysms and plus constructions

 \subsection{UFCs and bimodules}

 Recall that in Section~\ref{sec:cat-unital-monoids} we established a correspondence between unital monoids and categories.
-The UFCs of \cite{KMoManin} are the categorical analog of bimodules with the unique factorization properties.
+We will see that UFCs are the categorical analogs of bimodules with unique factorization properties.
 There are some subtleties involving $\rho(1_{\Gpd}, 1_{\Gpd})$ which we address in two remarks before proving that a UFC canonically determines a bimodule.